Luodian/RelateAnything/README.md

 To setup the environment, we use conda to manage our dependencies.

-Our developers use CUDA 10.1 to do experiments.

 You can specify the appropriate cudatoolkit version to install on your machine in the environment.yml file, and then run the following to create the conda environment:

-conda env create -f environment.yml
+`conda env create -f environment.yml`

 ## Citation